 Another small Riverland town, Loveday was proclaimed in 1940 and was the site of one of Australia's largest internment camps during World War 2.
 The camp was built to house German, Italian and Japanese internees and prisoners of war.
 At its peak, the camp held 5380 as well as over 1500 Australian Military Personnel.
 The camps supplied a variety of products including morphine, which was made for the forces from the harvested opium poppies grown in the camp grounds.
 Attractions

 This settlement was named 'Winki Winki' after the aboriginal word for 'the flat' which covered the floodplain below the Winkie Slopes.
 Surrounded by Katarapko National Park with its sandhills, floodplains and backwater creeks, the area is ideal for fishing, yabbying, picnicking, birdwatching, bushwalking and camping.
 Attractions

 This area is full of history covering indigenous and European occupation.
 The hotel was built in 1859 and is the oldest surviving building in the Riverland.
 It was frequented by drovers, explorers, travellers and even bushrangers.
-Now the hotel is licensed and provides meals and accommodation.
+Now the hotel is licensed and provides meals from Tuesday through to Sunday.
 A historical walking trail starting at the hotel covers the history of indigenous groups, European settlement and the Murray River.
 The limestone cliffs at Herons Bend are riddled wth ancient marine life and the elusive Tasmanian Tiger is reputed to roam the area!
 Attractions